kartonfarkas/api_docs/source/use_cases/technical_reference.rst

 Technical Reference
 -------------------

-Below is a reference of the interfaces implemented in the eMarketing Suite API.
+Below is a reference of the interfaces implemented in the Suite API.

 .. list-table:: **Optional Parameters**
    :header-rows: 1